univention/intercom-service/REVIEW.md

 1. Log into OX.
 2. Go to the calendar.
-3. Schedule a meeting which includes a videoconference room.
+3. Schedule a meeting and attempt adding a videoconference room.
+4. A Link should be shown in the appointment.

 ##### Filepicker
-1. Go to Nextcloud and create a file
+1. Go to Nextcloud and create a file.
 2. Log into OX.
 3. Go to the email and compose an email.
 4. Try to attach a file from Nextcloud with the bottom filepicker.